DocuSign Integration

 Important: Throughout the course of this article, certain actions will be performed within DocuSign.
 Additionally, the article may reference DocuSign's documentation.
 PensionPro cannot provide any direct support for the use of DocuSign outside of general instructions, and is likewise not responsible for any changes made to the functionality of DocuSign or its documentation.

-Integration Setup
+DocuSign Integration Setup

-Security Rights Required: Maintenance
+Requires Security Rights: Maintenance

-• Integrated: Displays Yes if the integration has been set up, or No if integration has not been established.
+Integrated Displays Yes if the integration has been set up, or No if integration has not been established.

-• Account ID: If integrated, contains the ID of the associated DocuSign account.
+Account ID If integrated, contains the ID of the associated DocuSign account.

-• Status: Displays the integration status as one of the following values:
+Displays the integration status as one of the following values:

 • Active if integration is established